About SCI

 SCI’s mission is lofty but necessarily so.
 There is a glaring need to create lateral links among scientists and their organizations.

-Glenn Hampson is the founder and executive director of the Science Communication Institute, and the founder and program director for SCI’s largest project, the Open Scholarship Initiative (OSI).
+Glenn Hampson is the founder and executive director of the Science Communication Institute, and the founder and program director for SCI’s largest projects, the Open Scholarship Initiative (OSI), and the Carbon Dioxide Removal Action Network (CDRANet).
 In his previous roles over the last 30 years, Glenn has worked in senior research communications roles for the Fred Hutchinson Cancer Research Center and the University of Washington, and was also the founder and president of the Castle Pacific Publishing Company, and managing editor and webmaster for the World Bank Group’s International Finance Corporation.
 Glenn is a frequent international speaker on open science issues, and has written widely on science communication.

 SCI is a 501(c)(3) nonprofit charity established in 2011 and incorporated in Washington State.
 Our center of operations is Seattle (we don’t maintain any physical office locations; our network operates virtually).